-You must know how these things work not to expect when or how your pet will grow.
+You must know how these things may work to expect when or how your pet will grow.
 With this information, you will be able to prevent problems in the development of your pet, if it has one.
-Fortunately, there is a very effective growth chart where you will see how much you grow according to your age.
+Fortunately, there is a very effective German shepherd growth chart where you will see how much you grow according to your age.

 You have to consider that your German Shepherd may suffer from genetic problems or a poor diet.
 If the pet has this condition, the German Shepherd size can be compromised, delaying it entirely.
 Discover which are the stages of growth and development of your German Shepherd, learn how great it will be.